dhellmann/pymotw/PyMOTW/datetime/index.rst

 .. module:: datetime
     :synopsis: Date/time value manipulation.

-:Purpose: The datetime module includes functions and classes for doing date parsing, formatting, and arithmetic.
+:Purpose: The datetime module includes functions and classes for doing date and time parsing, formatting, and arithmetic.
 :Python Version: 2.3 and later

+:mod:`datetime` contains functions and classes for working with dates and times, separatley and together.

 Times
 =====

-Time values are represented with the time class.
+Time values are represented with the ``time`` class.
 Times have attributes for hour, minute, second, and microsecond.
-They also, optionally, include time zone information.
-The arguments to initialize a time instance are optional, but the default of 0 is unlikely to be what you want.
+They can also include time zone information.
+The arguments to initialize a ``time`` instance are optional, but the default of ``0`` is unlikely to be what you want.

 .. include:: datetime_time.py
     :literal: